An introduction to Galton-Watson trees and their local limits

-The GW process $Z=(Z_n, n\in \N)$ with offspring distribution $p$ describes the evolution of the size of a population issued from a single individual under the following assumptions: \begin{itemize} \item $Z_n$ is the size of the population at time or generation $n$.
+The BGW process $Z=(Z_n, n\in \N)$ with offspring distribution $p$ describes the evolution of the size of a population issued from a single individual under the following assumptions: \begin{itemize} \item $Z_n$ is the size of the population at time or generation $n$.
 In particular, $Z_0=1$. \item Each individual alive at time $n$ dies at generation $n+1$ and gives birth to a random number of children at time $n+1$, which is distributed as $\zeta$ and independent of the number of children of other individuals. \end{itemize} We can define the process $Z$ more formally.
 Let $(\zeta_{i, n}; i\in \N, n\in \N)$ be independent random variables distributed as $\zeta$.
 We set $Z_0=1$ and, with the convention $\sum_\emptyset=0$, for $n\in \N^*$:

+Here the random variable $\zeta_{i,n}$ represents the number of offspring of the $i$-th individual alive at generation $n$.

-The genealogical tree, or GW tree, associated with the GW process will be described in Section \ref{sec:GW} after an introduction to discrete trees given in Section \ref{sec:discrete}.
+The genealogical tree, or BGW tree, associated with the BGW process will be described in Section \ref{sec:GW} after an introduction to discrete trees given in Section \ref{sec:discrete}.

-We say that the population is extinct at time $n$ if $Z_n=0$ (notice that it is then extinct at any further time).
+We say that the population is extinct at time $n$ if $Z_n=0$ (notice that it is then extinct at any further time, and thus $\{Z_n=0\}\subset \{Z_{n+1}=0\}$).
 The extinction event $\ce$ corresponds to:

-We shall compute the extinction probability $\P(\ce)$ in Section \ref{sec:ce} using the GW tree setting (we stress that the usual computation relies on the properties of $Z_n$ and its generating function), see Corollary \ref{cor:sub-critical} which states that $\P(\ce)$ is the smallest root of $g(r)=r$ in $[0,1]$ unless $g(0)=0$.
-In particular the extinction is almost surely (a.s.) in the sub-critical case and critical case (unless $p(1)=1$).
-The advantage of the proof provided in Section \ref{sec:ce}, is that it directly provides the distribution of the super-critical GW tree and process conditionally on the extinction event, see Lemma \ref{lem:sur-critique}.
+We shall compute the extinction probability $\P(\ce)$ in Section \ref{sec:ce} using the BGW tree setting (we stress that the usual computation relies on the properties of $Z_n$ and its generating function), see Corollary \ref{cor:sub-critical} and Lemma \ref{lem:sur-critique} which state that $\P(\ce)$ is the smallest root of $g(r)=r$ in $[0,1]$.
+In particular the extinction is almost sure (a.s.) in the sub-critical case and critical case (unless $p(1)=1$).
+The advantage of the proof provided in Section \ref{sec:ce}, is that it directly provides the distribution of the super-critical BGW tree and process conditionally on the extinction event, see Lemma \ref{lem:sur-critique}.